The section helps you learn more about the built-in Extension Providers for Jikkou.

 2.2.2 - Kafka Consumer Groups

-This section describes the resource definition format for KafkaConsumerGroup
+This section describes the resource definition format for KafkaConsumerGroup entities, which can be used to define the

 consumer groups you plan to manage on a specific Kafka cluster.